IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 **Try this**: Tell Bob:
 ```
-"Create a simple REST API with Node.js and Express, then deploy it to Code Engine"
+Create a simple REST API with Node.js and Express, then deploy it to Code Engine
 ```

 ### 2. Deploy a Multi-Service Application